tedhudek/sandbox/eight-essential-tips.md

 * As tech writers, sometimes we feel like we are at the end of the chain.
 But here's the real truth: you own a chunk of docs just like a developer owns a chunk of code.
 Sure, you're going to ask a bunch of people for feedback and buyoff on your docs.
 But when it comes to your docs, you make the final decisions.
 But Be accountable.
 Ask for input, own the output. add
 * You can also practice ownership with the product as a whole.
 You don't own all the parts, but as a writer, you're in a unique position to bind the product together.
 Writers are frequently the glue that ties dev to test, or test to customer.
-Our role spans disciplines, and this puts us, as writers, in a unique position to spot issues and drive quality.
+Our role spans disciplines, and this puts us, as writers, in a unique position *repeat* to spot issues and drive quality.
 Take ownership for the product experience as a whole, not just the docs.
 Think of yourself as an investigative reporter.
 At Microsoft, selfhosting is part of the culture, so everyone is encouraged to own the experience. accountable at end of the day own the story ref is autogenerated